 2. Set the Scene

 A bedroom is a central place for kids, and it’s often filled with toys, supplies, clothes, and knick-knacks.
 To ensure a stress-free bedtime, take stock of how the bedroom feels at night.
 Are things spread across the floor?
 Are items put away?
 Is it challenging to find pajamas or nighttime aids like scented lotions or a favorite stuffed animal?
 The more minimalistic a child’s bedroom is, the fewer distractions they’ll have.
 You want to make your child’s bedroom a place for peace and quiet, not chaos and clutter.
-Consider storing toys away where they are safe and can’t be seen, like a toy box, a closet, or in another part of the house.
+Consider storing toys away where they are safe and can’t be seen, like a toy box, a closet, or another part of the house.
 And use a low-watt lightbulb for the table lamp closest to the bed.
 For the nighttime routine, shut off overhead lights.

 3. A Time to Connect

 Bedtime is usually a great time to share favorite moments from the day.
-A child experiences a range of emotions from the time they get up, to the moment his head hits the pillow.
+A child experiences a range of emotions from when they get up to the moment his head hits the pillow.
 They need a quiet, low-key space to process their day and share what’s on their minds.
 When kids are stressed or anxious before bedtime, they may want to delay shutting off the lights and being alone with their thoughts.
 Asking simple questions at the beginning of the routine like “What was something that made you smile today?” can start a heartfelt conversation that makes your child feel safe and nurtured.
 Use a low, softer tone of voice that is quiet and calm.

 4. Step by Step

 When our son was around four-years-old, we put up a visual list of bedtime steps and taped it onto the bathroom mirror.
-You can post the steps next to your child’s bed, or wherever it suits the process.
+You can post the steps next to your child’s bed or wherever it suits the process.
 On this list, map out what will happen next.
 It may include:

 Too many bath toys or activities can be overstimulating.
 If your bath time is around bedtime (and not before or after dinner), reduce the distractions by limiting the number of toys, bath crayons, or bubbles in the tub.